Effective Date: 1st May 2018

 4.2 We collect and store the information which you give us via forms on our website – such as your name, email address and company name.

-4.2 We collect personal data from recent university graduates to advertise their availability on our Hiring Hub.
+4.3 We collect personal data from recent university graduates to advertise their availability on our Hiring Hub.
 This data is collected via our Application Form, and includes name, email address, physical address, phone number and details of previous work experience and education and employment details.
 We will only publish your data on our Hiring Hub with your explicit consent which is normally gathered at the same time as when you agree to our Terms and Conditions but as a separate opt-in.

-4.3 We process personal information to enable us to provide advice and professional services as an employment agency, to maintain our own accounts and records and to support and manage our employees.
+4.5 We process personal information to enable us to provide advice and professional services as an employment agency, to maintain our own accounts and records and to support and manage our employees.
 We also process personal data for marketing purposes where individuals give their explicit consent or where we have legitimate interests to do so in relation to individuals whose personal data is publicly available and where we contact them in their work-related capacity.

 4.6 We may receive and store certain information automatically when you interact with us.
 Examples include the internet protocol (IP) address used to connect your computer to the internet, connection information such as browser type and version, information about your mobile or other device including device-type and device identifier, operating system and platform, a unique reference number linked to the data you enter on our system, login details, clickstream data, details of your activity on our website with date / time stamps including the pages you visited and searches you made.

 4.7 We may obtain information about you from third parties, such as Linkedin, Facebook, Twitter and Instagram when you are looking for and/or you show an interest in working with DigitalGrads.
 As a recruitment company we have a legitimate business interest to help you find work and to do this we need to process your personal data.